Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/1-call-api-roles/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\TodoListAPI\appsettings.json` file.
-1. Find the key `Enter the domain of your Azure AD tenant, e.g. contoso.onmicrosoft.com` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.
+1. Find the string `Enter the domain of your Azure AD tenant, e.g. contoso.onmicrosoft.com` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.
-1. Find the key `Enter the ID of your Azure AD tenant copied from the Azure portal` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the string `Enter the ID of your Azure AD tenant copied from the Azure portal` and replace the existing value with your Azure AD tenant/directory ID.
-1. Find the key `Enter the application ID (clientId) of the 'TodoListAPI' application copied from the Azure portal` and replace the existing value with the application ID (clientId) of `msal-angular-app` app copied from the Azure portal.
+1. Find the string `Enter the application ID (clientId) of the 'TodoListAPI' application copied from the Azure portal` and replace the existing value with the application ID (clientId) of `msal-angular-app` app copied from the Azure portal.

 1. Open the `SPA\src\app\auth-config.ts` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-angular-app` app copied from the Azure portal.
+1. Find the string `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-angular-app` app copied from the Azure portal.
-1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant ID.
+1. Find the string `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant ID.
-1. Find the key `Enter_the_Web_Api_Application_Id_Here` and replace the existing value with the application ID (clientId) of the web API -in this scenario, this is the same application ID with `msal-angular-app`.
+1. Find the string `Enter_the_Web_Api_Application_Id_Here` and replace the existing value with the application ID (clientId) of the web API -in this scenario, this is the same application ID with `msal-angular-app`.

 ### Step 6: Running the sample